Faculty

 RAVI VERMA (Year 2)

-Ravi is a spiritual director and has worked professionally with churches and lay leaders for over 25 years.
+Ravi Verma is a spiritual director and has worked professionally with religious leaders, institutions and lay leaders for over twenty-five years.
 Ravi’s passion is to work with individuals and groups to build bridges between parts of ourselves, with others and the cosmos based on our connection to the Divine.
-Ravi, born in India, now teaches at Stillpoint, and works with corporations, retreat centers, and non-profits on issues of spiritual development.
-Ravi is a current member of the coordinating Council of Spiritual Directors International, the first global learning network of spiritual directors in history.
+Ravi, born in India, is involved in emergent spiritual formation and spiritual companionship processes that serve groups on the edges and seekers exploring their unique paths.
+Ravi is a past member of the coordinating Council of Spiritual Directors International (SDI), the first global learning network of spiritual directors in history and currently serves as a consultant to SDI.